Naba-cloud/project-cli/README.md

 The global npm directory is in your PATH.
 You have run npm link successfully.
 You have the correct permissions to install global npm packages.

-This template gives a clear and comprehensive overview of your CLI tool, including installation, usage, and development instructions.
-You can customize it further based on additional features or details specific to your project.